Hi, My Name is Ben

 Genre & Style:

 “Hi, my name is Ben.
 I can’t talk but I can hear.”

 A true, New York story of how one man changed the lives of those around him, without ever speaking a word.
 Using just his notepad, pen, and open heart, Ben turned a neighbourhood of strangers into a community of friends, before finally encountering a miracle of his own.

-Following interviews with individuals that knew Ben, the show began life at the Johnny Mercer Foundation Writers Colony at Goodspeed Musicals in 2017.
+Following interviews with individuals that knew Ben, the show began life at the Johnny Mercer Foundation Writers Grove at Goodspeed Musicals in 2017.
 Since then the development of Hi, My Name is Ben has been a transatlantic collaboration with support from Goodspeed, Dundee Rep, Creative Scotland, Scottish Ensemble and the National Theatre of Scotland.
 In 2018, a developmental workshop took place in NYC, followed by a concert performance of the show at Dundee Rep in collaboration with the Scottish Ensemble string orchestra.
 In May 2019, the first developmental production was produced and presented by Goodspeed Musicals at the Norma Terris Theatre, Chester.

 5 Things You Should Know